How to Choose the Right Cold Plunge: Complete Buyer's Guide 2025

 - Pick a flat surface (obvious, but people mess this up)

-- Put down a protective mat
+- Put down a protective mat (preferably water-resistant and non-slip)

 - Ensure adequate access for filling and draining your tub